sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Two origins, A and B, are considered same-site if the following algorithm returns true:
 1. If A and B are both scheme/host/port triples then
     1. If A’s scheme does not equal B’s scheme, return false.
-    2. Let HostA be A’s host, and hostB be B’s host.
+    2. Let hostA be A’s host, and hostB be B’s host.
         1. If hostA equals hostB and hostA’s registrable domain is non-null return true.
-        2. If hostA’s registrable domain equals hostB’s registrable domain and hostA’s registrable domain is non-null return true.
+        2. If hostA’s registrable domain equals hostB’s registrable domain and is non-null return true.
-2. If A and B are both the same non-triple origin return true;
+2. If A and B are both the same return true;
 3. Return false.

-Note that, for cookie computation purposes, WebSockets connections map “ws” to “http” and “wss” to “https”.
+Note:
+1. The port component of the origins is not considered.
+2. For a WebSocket request WSURI, let RequestURI be a copy of WSURI, with its scheme set to "http" if WSURI's scheme is "ws", and to "https" otherwise.
+RequestURI should then be used as the target URI in the same-site calculation.
 [FETCH]

 A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies", or if the